-In common with other schools we rely on parental voluntary contributions to pay for educational visits, occasional visits by theatre groups, storytellers, and groups dedicated to the provision of activities inspired by historical topic work.
+In common with other schools we rely on parental voluntary contributions to pay for educational visits, occasional visits by theatre groups, storytellers, residential visits and the cost of cooking ingredients.

 A policy for charging and remissions for additional activities is available in school for parents to see.
-In the event of insufficient contributions being made to meet financial viability targets the school reserves the right to cancel the visit and refund any monies received.
+In the exceptional circumstances of insufficient contributions being made the school reserves the right to cancel the visit and refund any monies received.